 Has the Lochwood market peaked?
-Let’s take a look at how it performed in May!
+Well, it’s June 2022 now, so let’s have a Lochwood Market Update and see how it performed in May!

-Year-over-year numbers indicate that there is has not been a significant shift in our neighborhood market:
+Year-over-year numbers indicate that there has not been a significant shift in our neighborhood market:

 - Inventory is still very low.
 It is higher than last month, but it’s normal to see more houses listed in May, June and July.